Liquid Cooling for Electric Vehicles

 Traditional Liquid Cooling Methods

 A common solution to thermal management of traction drives and inverters is liquid cooling.
 Using a liquid coolant to remove waste heat can be more effective than air due to its increased heat capacity and ability to regulate fluid flow to meet the heat removal need.
 Liquid cooling can be achieved of through various designs that put the IGBT dies in contact with the coolant, and its efficiency is often determined by the efficiencies of the heat transfer mechanism, called cold plates or heat sinks.
-IGBTs often use swaged-tube aluminum cold plates, pin-fin/skived-fin cold plates, or microchannel cold plates for higher efficiency.
+IGBTs often use swaged-tube aluminum cold plates, pin-fin/skived-fin cold plates, or microchannel cold plates for higher energy efficiency.
 Some cold plate solutions are more integrated into IGBT module designs, whereas others are attached externally within the traction drive or inverter assembly.
 The effectiveness of a liquid cold plate solution depends significantly on its internal structure, internal surface area and fluid channel design.

 Microchannel Liquid Cooling